ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/inference.md

 pip install matplotlib
 ```

-Use Visual Studio Code to create a new file named `pytorch-digits-inference.ipynb` and modify the file to include the code below:
+Use Visual Studio Code to create a new file named `pytorch-digits-inference.ipynb`, and modify the file to include the code below:

 ```python
 import torch